 Christopher has spoken at events and conferences organized by the American Chamber of Commerce (Hong Kong and Tokyo), the Australian and New Zealand Chamber of Commerce in Japan, the British Chamber of Commerce (Hong Kong and Tokyo), the Canadian Chamber of Commerce (Hong Kong, Shanghai and Tokyo), the Foreign Correspondents’ Club (Hong Kong), the Urban Land Institute (Tokyo), PERE (Tokyo and Hong Kong), MIPIM (Osaka and Hong Kong) and others.

-Christopher Dillon served on the board of governors of the Foreign Correspondents’ Club in 2015 and was a director of the Canadian Chamber of Commerce in Hong Kong from 2012 to 2014.
-He is an honors graduate of the Southern Alberta Institute of Technology and a member of the Canadian Academy of Independent Scholars.
+Christopher is a director of the Canadian Academy of Independent Scholars.
+He was chairman of the South China Diving Club from 2018 to 2020 and a member of the Hike for Hospice Organizing Committee from 2008 to 2018.
+He co-chaired the Hong Kong Rugby Union Charity Ball from 2014 to 2019, served on the board of governors of the Foreign Correspondents’ Club in 2015 and was a director of the Canadian Chamber of Commerce in Hong Kong from 2012 to 2014.
+Christopher is an honors graduate of the Southern Alberta Institute of Technology and an avid photographer.

 Photo by Idalina Silva Photography